 Nearby you will find Hallormsstaður, surrounded by Iceland’s largest forest, complete with an arboretum consisting of 70 different species of trees.
 Numerous marked trails offer some highly enjoyable strolls and hikes through the woods.

-Further on Road 931 you will find the tremendously impressive Hengifoss waterfall.
-Hengifoss has a drop of 128 metres, making it one of the highest waterfalls in Iceland.
+Further on Road 931, you will find the tremendously impressive Hengifoss waterfall.
+Hengifoss has a drop of 128 meters, making it one of the highest waterfalls in Iceland.
 The hike up to the waterfall from the parking lot is fairly easy and takes about 45 minutes.
-On your way you will also see the beautiful waterfall Litlanesfoss, surrounded by some of Iceland's longest basalt columns.
+On your way, you will also see the beautiful waterfall Litlanesfoss, surrounded by some of Iceland’s longest basalt columns.

 Check in at your hotel for the night.